MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/copilot-plugin-faq.md

 # Frequently Asked Questions

-Get answers to your common queries about building a Copilot plugin on Microsoft Teams.
+Get answers to your common queries about building a Microsoft 365 Chat plugin on Microsoft Teams.

 <details>

-<summary>Q: Why isn't Copilot including my plugin in a response?</summary>
+<summary>Q: Why isn't Microsoft 365 Chat including my plugin in a response?</summary>

 A: Ensure your app manifest (previously called Teams app manifest) is descriptive.
 The app manifest helps in plugin matching in response to a user prompt.
 Also, make sure you've uploaded  the app package to Outlook and interacted with the app, including authentication.

-If the problem continues, use the thumbs down indicator on the Copilot reply and prefix your reply with [MessageExtension].
+If the problem continues, use the thumbs down indicator on the Microsoft 365 Chat reply and prefix your reply with [MessageExtension].

 </details>